deliasi/cse15l-lab-reports/LabReport3.md

         client waiting room.
 The building is close in, across the street DERRICKS-MacBook-Air:media alenooshhambarchian$

+In this example, we see 5 lines displayed before the line in which out key word is matched.

 ### Second Command Line Option (Grep -c)
 This command allows us to find the occurrences of patterns in our text files.
 A number is printed out when this command is run.

          DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -c 'say' Farm_workers.txt
          2

+In this example, two lines contain our desired word, "say", and therefore, 2 is printed as our ouput.

          DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -c 'finally' Farm_workers.txt
          0
          DERRICKS-MacBook-Air:media alenooshhambarchian$

+In this example, no lines contain our desired word, "finally", and therefore, 0 is printed as our ouput.

 ### Third Command Line Option (Grep -o)